-JVHS has three student pick-up and drop-off locations.
-One in front of the school on Bellegrave Ave.
-Another, West of the school on Etiwanda.
-Lastly, behind the school, on Cantu-Galleano.
+JVHS has four student pick-up and drop-off locations.
+One is located in front of the school on Bellegrave Avenue.
+The second location is located in the JVHS student parking lot.
+The third location is located on Etiwanda Avenue adjacent to the "visitors" gate by the stadium.
+The final location is located behind the school on Cantu-Galleano Ranch Road.